-From Asia, mother of races, came the first recorded fore-gleams of spirit-existence.
-The Aryan and Semitic book-religions are all ablaze with angel-appearings.
+From Asia, mother of races, came the first recorded foregleams of spirit-existence.
+The Arvan and Semitic bookreligions are all ablaze with angel-appearings.
 This spiritual tide for many cycles of years surged westward.
-Culminating, it is now returning, freighted with the culture and the philosophy of the Western civilizations.
-At the present time, Spiritualism, vestured in some form, is quite common in the most intelligent circles of both Europe and Asia.
-It has been our privilege during the past year to either meet Spiritualists, or attend séances, in Southern Asia Minor, Smyrna, Scutari, Constantinople, Athens, several of the Mediterranean isles, Sicily, Italy, France, England, Ireland, and Scotland; and, though the manifestations differ somewhat with various races and nationalities, in spirit and purpose they perfectly harmonize, unitedly teaching,-
+Culminating, it is now returning, freighted with the culture and the At the present philosophy of the Western civilizations. time, Spiritualism, vestured in some form, is quite common in the most intelligent circles of both Europe and Asia. been our privilege during the past year to either meet Spiritualists, or attend séances, in Southern Asia Minor, Smyrna, Scutari, Constantinople, Athens, several of the Mediterranean isles, Sicily, Italy, France, England, Ireland, and Scotland; and, though the manifestations differ somewhat with various races and nationalities, in spirit and purpose they perfectly harmonize, unitedly teaching, -

-I. That God, or Allah, is the Infinite Spirit, Power, or Presence of the universe.

-II.
-That all human spirits are inter-related to the Divine Spirit, - something as drops to the fountain.

-III.
-That, under certain conditions, human intelligences once living upon earth hold conscious intercourse in the present with mankind; thus demonstrating a future existence.
+- I. That God, or Allah, is the Infinite Spirit, Power, or Presence of the universe. - II.
+That all human spirits are inter-related to the Divine Spirit, something as drops to the fountain. - III.
+That, under certain conditions, human intelligences once living upon earth hold conscious intercourse in the present with mankind; thus demonstrating a future existence. - IV.

-IV.
 That progress is a law of universal application, and actively operative as a great moral force in the world of spirits.

-SKX